marko0205/AWS-EC2-Word-Count/ReadME.md

     return head; // process starting point
 }
 ```
-The second funtion, is used by the slaves, after the master splitted the work for each slave he will do an MPI_Send, passing the information for each worker (file from start analyzing and the chunk_size to analyze).
+The second function, is used by the slaves, after the master split the work for each slave he will do an MPI_Send, passing the information for each worker (file from start analyzing and the chunk_size to analyze).
 This information will be passed to this function, where each process will scroll through its internal list of files to get to the starting point of the job.
 Finally it will analyze the files until the bytes counted are equal to the size of the job assigned by the master.
 ```c
 void compute_word_frequency_slave(buffer_split_work *work) {
     FILE *F;